W. H. R. Rivers: Post war

 Having already been made president of the anthropological section of the British Association for the Advancement of Science in 1911, after the war he became president of The Folklore Society (1920), and the Royal Anthropological Institute (1921–1922).
 He was also awarded honorary degrees from the universities of Manchester, St Andrews and Cambridge in 1919.

 Rivers died of a strangulated hernia in the summer of 1922, shortly after being named as a Labour candidate for the 1922 general election.
 He had agreed to run for parliament, as he said:

 He had been taken ill suddenly in his rooms at St John's on the evening of Friday 3 June, having sent his servant home to enjoy the summer festivities.
 By the time he was found in the morning, it was too late and he knew it.
 Typically for this man who, throughout his life "displayed a complete disregard for personal gain", he was selfless to the last.
 There is a document granting approval for the diploma in anthropology to be awarded as of Easter term, 1922, to an undergraduate student from India.
 It is signed by Haddon and Rivers dated 4 June 1922.
 At the bottom is a notation in Haddon's handwriting:

 Rivers signed the papers as he lay dying in the Evelyn Nursing Home following an unsuccessful emergency operation.
 He had an extravagant funeral at St John's in accordance with his wishes as he was an expert on funeral rites and his cremated remains were interred in Parish of the Ascension Burial Ground in a grave with a large stone cross.
 Sassoon was deeply saddened by the death of his father figure and collapsed at his funeral.
 His loss prompted him to write two poignant poems about the man he had grown to love: "To A Very Wise Man" and "Revisitation".

 Others' opinions of Rivers

-Poetry

 In the poem The Red Ribbon Dream, written by Robert Graves not long after Rivers's death, he touches on the peace and security he felt in Rivers's rooms: